You are in our Global Site

 The following are the replacement instruction of motorcycle brake disc rotors.

-Generally speaking, the brake block (that is, the two pieces in the brake caliper) needs about 20,000-30,000 kilometers to be replaced, while the replacement mileage of the brake disc is generally about 40,000-50,000 kilometers.
+Generally speaking, the brake block (that is, the two pieces in the brake caliper) needs about 20,000-30,000 kilometers to be replaced, while the replacement mileage of the motorbike brake discs is generally about 40,000-50,000 kilometers.
 Of course, the replacement mileage is not completely absolute, it is determined by the owner's own driving habits (whether he likes sudden braking), road conditions, maintenance cycle and other factors.

-(3) Although the surface of some brake discs is smooth, they have been worn too thin.
+(3) Although the surface of some motorbike brake discs is smooth, they have been worn too thin.
 In addition, the brake pump is rusted and the brake pads are also excessively worn.
 At this time, not only the brake disc should be replaced, but also the brake pump should be maintained.

-After riding a motorcycle for a long time, the brake disc of the motorcycle will generate a lot of heat under braking, so do not wash the car immediately after riding the motorcycle for a long time, you should turn off the engine to reduce the surface temperature of the brake disc, and prevent the high temperature brake disc from being exposed to cold water and heat.
+After riding a motorcycle for a long time, the brake disc of the motorcycle will generate a lot of heat under braking, so do not wash the car immediately after riding the motorcycle for a long time, you should turn off the engine to reduce the surface temperature of the motorbike brake discs, and prevent the high temperature brake disc from being exposed to cold water and heat.
 Expansion and contraction produce deformation.
 It is also necessary to prevent the rock from hitting the brake disc and causing deformation.
 After locking the rim, forgetting to unlock the vehicle and starting the vehicle will easily lead to the deformation of the brake disc.
 When the brake disc is deformed, a friction sound in one direction will be produced.